Alfraganus (crater)

-Alfraganus is a small lunar impact crater that lies in the rugged highland region to the southwest of the Mare Tranquillitatis.
-It is named after the Muslim astronomer Alfraganus.
+Alfraganus is a small, deep lunar impact crater that lies in the rugged highland region to the southwest of the Mare Tranquillitatis.
 Northwest of Alfraganus is the crater Delambre, and to the south is the irregular Zöllner.

+This impact is dated to the Copernican period, so it is relatively young and bright.
 The rim of Alfraganus is circular and retains a sharp edge that has not received a significant amount of wear due to subsequent impacts.
-The interior floor is roughly half the diameter of the crater rim.
+The interior floor is roughly half the diameter of the crater rim, with two ridges aligned at right angles to each other.
+The crater lies at the center of a minor ray system.

+This crater is named after the Muslim astronomer Alfraganus (unknown – c.
+840).
+Its designation was formally adopted by the International Astronomical Union in 1935.
+The name was introduced into lunar nomenclature by Italian astronomer G. B. Ricciolli in 1651.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Alfraganus.